valderman/haste-app/README.md

 * Add commands to build tool: setup.
 * Give build tool capability to download and install Haste, GHC and Cabal locally when missing.
-* Add build tool config file, to specify which executables are standalone and which aren't, as well as what files to embed into them.
 * Add flags to build tool for passing flags to cabal, printing help, changing paths, etc.
 * Add short tutorial for build tool.